KilianZell/CS502_project/README.md

 ## Getting Started

+1. First point
+   a.
+Subpoint A
+   b.
+Subpoint B
+2. Second point
+   a.
+Subpoint A
+   b.
+Subpoint B

 ### Installation
 A step-by-step guide on how to install and set up the project:
 1. Clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`